wlittler/HTMLIntroductory/syllabus/03 Box Model and Floats.md

 ### Container collapse

-It occurs when the parent element cannot see the childs because they are removed from the normal document flow, so it collapses up until it finds an element that is part of the normal flow.
+It occurs when the parent element cannot see the children because they are removed from the normal document flow, so it collapses up until it finds an element that is part of the normal flow.
 If not, then it collapses entirely.

 [Example of container collapse](/exercises/week-3/container-collapse.html)